-Carrying values of long-lived assets, other than mineral properties, are evaluated for impairment at such time that information becomes available indicating that the carrying value may not be recoverable.
+Carrying values of long-lived assets, other than mineral properties, are evaluated for impairment when information becomes available that indicates the carrying value may not be recoverable.
 If it is determined that the fair value is less than the carrying value an impairment charge equal to the difference between the fair value and the carrying value will be recorded in our Consolidated Statements of Income/(Loss).